 - 1. A standard/house average, no conversion by the bowler is required. - 2.
-A Sport average, the competition may convert the bowler's average downward prior to participation utilizing the conversion chart.
+A Sport and/or Challenge average, the competition may convert the bowler's average downward prior to participation utilizing the conversion chart.

 201c.
 Sport and Challenge averages